FAQs for PHIL101 (Professor Margolis)

 Q: What textbook does the course use?

-The readings will include a variety of articles, reprinted chapters, and book excerpts (plus the occasional video or podcast).
+The readings will include a variety of free articles, reprinted chapters, and book excerpts (plus the occasional video or podcast).
 All of these will be made available online.

 Q: How are PHIL101 and PHIL102 related?